 Something I wanted for a while: Back in 2009 I saw an index that ranked countries according to quality of life or something similar, and Sierra Leone was the only country that didn't have an ongoing war that was at the bottom of the list.
 Since then I wanted to visit it to see myself why it was "impossible" to live there.
 I visited Freetown in 2012 to facilitate a civil society research workshop and fell in love with the country and people there.
 In fact the most interesting and deep conversation about civil society in my life I had with a waiter at the hotel there.
 Now I am fascinated with observatories in Chile and plan to gift myself with a trip there after I finish my PhD.

-Priceless moments: I love witnessing moments when people finally "get it", when something that used to be a mass of questions gets colours, shapes, and directions.
+Priceless moments: I love witnessing moments when people finally "get it", when something that used to be a mass of questions gets shapes, and directions.
 That moment when you literally see and sense the light in people's eyes.
-That's what i work and teach for: identifying "hmmm" and turning it into "aha"
+That's what i work, speak and teach for: identifying "hmmm?" and turning it into "aha!"